quarksb/water-wave/README.md

 # water_wave
-a js animation to simulate water wave using es6\n you can just use the js document with your webpage.
+//a js animation to simulate water wave using es6.

+//you can just use the js document with your webpage.